 - Acting for the owner of five residential blocks (c.
 150 flats) in a multi-party building defect claim (c. £10m+) (which includes a claim against a major insulation manufacturer pursuant to s.
 149 of the BSA 2022) (led by Lynne McAfferty KC).

-- Acting for an architectural services provider in the defence of a claim (c. £800k) relating to the allegedly negligent design of a care home (sole counsel).
+- Acting for an architectural services provider and its director in the defence of a multi-party professional negligence claim (c. £800k) (Firdous v Ecclesall Design Ltd & Ors [2025] EWHC 90 (TCC)).

 - Acting for the employer, developer and owner of a residential development (c.
 50 flats) in a claim relating to the defective design and installation of (inter alia) the external wall systems (£7m+) (sole Counsel).